It’s important to choose the right snowboard for your style, ability and your physical characteristics.

 I hope this post has helped you to decide on a board based on the most common snow conditions you encounter.

-Of course a lot of mountains will give you a combination of conditions depending on the weather and time of year.
+Of course a lot of mountains will give you a combination of conditions depending on the weather, time of year and where you go on the mountain.
+Then it’s a case of finding a board that can ride all of those conditions, or having multiple boards in your quiver.

 What do you usually ride in?
 Anything that I’ve missed here?
 Just leave a comment in the comments section below.